derekca/rnaseq/README.md

 # I. GENERAL OVERVIEW

+## *A. Pipeline Overview*

+This pipeline takes raw NextSeq data, converts the BCL files to FASTQ files, trims the adapters off of those sequences, and then aligns the trimmed sequences onto a reference genome.

+An additional step sexes the (mouse) samples by searching for the presence of a mouse Y-chromosome gene, Eif2s3y.
+However, this particular step can be excluded in non-mouse samples, or modified with a different gene and chromosomal coordinate.
+This step serves as a validation of the sample, but does not contribute to the alignments in any way.

+This pipeline requires several files as input from the user before being ready to run.

+- sd
+- sd
+- sd
+- sd

 ## *File List*

 - *00_submit.sh* — Generic script for running any batch job to a queue.
 Submits the `01` script to the Cluster Nodes for batch processing.
 This is the starting point for all scripts run on the cluster.